yakamok/random-server-stuff/README.md

 ### WP-post-2-md

 Needed to convert the xml export of all posts from wordpress to markdown to use on my new site

+### authlogs-ip-stats

+Generate stats from failed auth attempts in /var/log/auth.log and fetching locations based on IP address